hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/08-versioned-infrastructure/assignment.md

 ```

-- Terraform Cloud registers webhooks with your VCS provider, then automatically queues a Terraform run whenever new commits are merged to the branch of the linked repository.
+- HCP Terraform registers webhooks with your VCS provider, then automatically queues a Terraform run whenever new commits are merged to the branch of the linked repository.

-- When GitHub registers a `Pull Request` or a `Push` succesfully to the repository, there is a secure sequence to push the code and trigger a run in Terraform Cloud.
+- When GitHub registers a `Pull Request` or a `Push` succesfully to the repository, there is a secure sequence to push the code and trigger a run in HCP Terraform.

 ---
 Congratulations, you have implemented a significant milestone to support code reviews.